bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - What are the key features of the product?
 - Are there any secondary or additional features that add value to the product?
 - What technology stack is the product built on?

-Client’s business context:

-- What is the client’s core business?
-- Who are the client’s target customers?
-- What market or industry does the client operate in?
-- What are the client’s business objectives for the next 1-5 years?
-- How does the client measure success in their projects?

 Product goals alignment: